yusuke50/javascript-leetcode/README.md

-# 30-days-of-javascript-leetcode
+# javascript-leetcode

-I leverage this repository to meticulously document my problem-solving journey for "30 Days of JavaScript" challenges on LeetCode.
+I leverage this repository to meticulously document my problem-solving journey for challenges on LeetCode.